20 Jun 10 Ways To Avoid Holiday Weight Gain

 AVOID THE ‘ALL OR NOTHING’ MENTALITY

-Aim to move away from an all or nothing mentality.
-It is possible to strike a balance between enjoying yourself and not overdoing it.
-If you do end up over indulging, don’t beat yourself up about it.
+It is possible to strike a balance between enjoying yourself and not overdoing it if you’re trying to avoid holiday weight gain.
+If you do end up over indulging on your vacation, don’t beat yourself up about it.
 But don’t let it trigger a spiral of excess.
 Simply get up the next day and start your day with a large glass of water and a healthy breakfast, or an extended fasting window to give your digestive system a bit of a break.

 WORK WITH US